-Lawson State Community College (the College) is a comprehensive, public, two-year, multicampus college, which seeks to provide affordable and accessible quality educational opportunities, promotes economic growth, and enhances the quality of life for the diverse communities it serves.
-Through varied instructional modes and lifelong learning opportunities, the College prepares students for gainful employment, career advancement, college transfer and workforce development.
+Lawson State Community College (the College) is a comprehensive, public, two-year, multicampus college.
+With a focus on student success, the College provides affordable and accessible quality educational opportunities, promotes economic growth, and enhances the quality of life for the diverse communities it serves.
+Through innovative instruction and lifelong learning opportunities, the College prepares students for college transfer, gainful employment, and career advancement.

-The College, located in the southwestern section of Birmingham, is composed of two main divisions - an academic division and a career/technical division.
+The College, with campuses in Bessemer and Birmingham, is composed of two main divisions - an academic division and a career/technical division.
 The College is an institution with a rich history of academic achievement and an unmatched record of community leadership and service.
 The College is proud of its ability to provide seamless administrative processes and educational support services for students and other constituents.
 The College offers an affordable and flexible education that is comprehensive, innovative, technology rich and designed to meet the diverse education needs of constituents in Jefferson County.